Hashtag Web3 / Updated

 }

-// This function increments the counter.
+// Function to increment the counter.

 pub fn increment(ctx: Context<Increment>) -> Result<()> {